 - Coloring Additives – Coloring bath bombs can be a bit tricky.
 There are many tutorials that recommend things like food coloring, but beware that food coloring is essentially a food safe dye which can dye your skin, nails, and maybe even your tub permanently!
 Therefore, I highly recommend using soap grade mica powders or soap colorants, which are safe for use and won’t dye your bathtub.

 - Polysorbate 80 – If you do add colors to your bath bombs, I highly recommend adding polysorbate 80.
-This product can be a bit hard to find, but here is the food grade/pure version that is most often recommended.
+The food grade/pure version is most often recommended.

 How To Make a DIY Rose Bath Bomb